joycewho1/betelnutessay/README.md

 # betelnutessay
 <param ve-config
-       title="Betel Nut"
-       author="Joyce Hu"
+       title="Masticatory, Medicinal & More: The Tangible and Symbolic Values of the “Betel-Nut Palm” in Singapore and Southeast Asia " author="Joyce Hu"
        banner="https://iiif.wellcomecollection.org/image/V0044770/full/1338%2C/0/default.jpg"
-       layout="vertical">

-For reference, first open the [Juncture user guide](https://github.com/JSTOR-Labs/juncture/wiki/visual-essay-tags) in a new tab.
-Then, go ahead and enter your essay title in the "title" field above, and your name as you'd like it to appear in "author".
-For the banner image, you can pick anything you already have permissions to use.
+       layout="vertical"> For the banner image, you can pick anything you already have permissions to use.
 The image will be automatically scaled to fit the field (or you can crop/create an image 1200 by 400 pixels).

+       ## Behind the “Betel-nut Palm” Moniker

 ## This is a quick Markdown tutorial.
 Two hashes precede a heading.
 You can use these headings to divide sections of your essay.